tobsirl/CompTIA-Linux-/README.md

 A container for all the regional time zones the system can use

 Create a symbolic link to one of the individual time zones files to the `/etc/localtime` file

+#### /etc/timezone

+Lists the time zone by the region structure seen in the `/usr/share/zoneinfo/` directory